mervegunak/mervegunak/README.md

 <br />

-For the past four years, I have been fully immersed in the software industry, diving deep into the enchanting world of data.
+For the past five years, I have been fully immersed in the software industry, diving deep into the enchanting world of data.
 As a data scientist, I have had the privilege of exploring diverse domains and embracing various roles, consistently expanding my knowledge and skill set.
 I actively enhance my expertise in data engineering, building upon my existing strengths.

 I am dedicated to pushing the boundaries of my skills and knowledge, constantly seeking opportunities for self-improvement. :bee: